flathub-infra/documentation/blog/2025-02-21/index.md

 Flatpak apps are also built from a declarative manifest, which defines the exact sources and environment to build from to enable auditability and as much reproducibility as possible.

 Due to Flatpak’s sandboxing, apps don’t have permission to access many aspects of the host OS or user data they might need.
-To get that access, apps must either request it using Portals or static permissions.
+To get that access, apps must either request it using Portals or use static permissions.

 ### Dynamic permissions